 A 5,200-year-old wheel

 The Ljubljana Marshes Landscape Park is also an excellent day-trip destination.
 This was the location of a flourishing pile-dweller culture, whose unique character was the reason why it was placed on UNESCO’s prestigious World Natural and Cultural Heritage List.
 Pile-dwellers lived in dwellings on piles placed into the bottom of a lake for 2500 years, from about 4500 B.C.
 Onwards.
 They survived by cultivating land, animal husbandry, food gathering, and hunting.
-The remains of their life can be seen at the National Museum and the City Museum in Ljubljana, where the most amazing finding from the Ljubljana Marshes will be on display as of May 2018.
+The remains of their life can be seen at the National Museum and the City Museum in Ljubljana, where the most amazing finding from the Ljubljana Marshes are on display.
 There, archaeologists excavated a wooden wheel with an axle that, at 5200 years of age, is considered to be the oldest such artefact in the world.
 Its precise and ingenious structure is surprising, and it represents an exceptional example of a symbol of the progress of a civilisation and the basis for many future inventions.
 Its technological accomplishment and age place this wooden wheel with an axle at the very top of world cultural heritage.

 A 400-year old grapevine